84ace/desktop/README.md

 RUN echo "username:password" | chpasswd
 ```

+For more advanced customisation, you might want to fork this repository and build an image from scratch.
+If you make something cool with it, please let us know!

 ## Contributing

 Pull requests are always welcome if you have implemented new features or improvements.